Karkota dynasty: Literature

 The Nilamata Purana is believed to have been commissioned by Durlabhavardhana.
 The Vishnudharmottara Purana, was crafted around the same times.
 A famed patron of arts, Lalitaditya invited scholars from abroad to his court and promoted study of religions.

 Kalhana notes Jayapida to be a liberal patron of arts and even invited scholars from abroad; Yigal Bronner notes his court to have ushered a breakthrough moment in Kashmiri poetics.
 Daniel Ingalls writes that Jayapada's court was responsible for birthing the "school of literary criticism in Kashmir".
 Two literary theorists were installed in his office: Vāmana as a minister and Udbhaṭa as the chief scholar.
 Udbhata wrote four works—Kumārasambhava, a poem on the theme of the marriage of Śiva and Pārvatī; Kāvyālaṃkārasaṃgraha, a short commentary on Bhāmaha's Kāvyālaṃkāra; another (now-lost) commentary on the Nāṭyaśāstra; and a mostly-lost but extensive Vivaraṇa on Bhāmaha—in what Bronner notes to be an unprecedented volume of literature production by contemporary standards.
 Vāmana composed sūtra texts.
-Both aimed at an audience of literary scholars and engaged (for the first time) in critical discussions surrounding poetic theory, praxis and semantic cognition using tools from mīmāṃsā etc; a grand universe of poetry, rigidly theorizing the many elements of aesthetics, their scopes and inter-relation was sought to be created.
+Both aimed at an audience of literary scholars and engaged (for the first time) in critical discussions surrounding poetic theory, praxis and semantic cognition using tools from mīmāṃsā etc.; a grand universe of poetry, rigidly theorising the many elements of aesthetics, their scopes and inter-relation was sought to be created.
 Kuttanimata was penned by Damodaragupta in his court.
 Among other noted figures were the grammarian Kṣīra, the poets Manoratha, Śaṅkhadatta, Caṭaka, and Sandhimat, and a Buddhist philosopher Dharmottara.

-Ratnakara wrote Haravijaya, under the patronage of Cippatajayapida; in fifty cantos and 4351 verses, it is the largest surviving Mahākāvya and is based on the defeat of Andhaka by Shiva.
+Ratnākara wrote Haravijaya, under the patronage of Cippatajayapida; in fifty cantos and 4351 verses, it is the largest surviving Mahākāvya and is based on the defeat of Andhaka by Shiva.